wdanilo/luna-rfcs/text/0000-luna-build.md

   specified it installs the specific version, otherwise the latest version of the package is installed.
 When executing install, Luna Build will build the artefacts for the package if not downloaded from a binary repository.
-If the package provides an executable, the executable will be placed in a directory on `$PATH`.
+If the package provides an executable, the executable will be made accessible from the same directory on your `$PATH` that the `luna` command is available from.
   If it contains a library, the library will be made available to the Luna compiler.
 Furthermore, it will also download and install any of the dependencies required by the package.
 - `remove NAME[-VERSION]`: Removes the package specified by `NAME` from the package database.
 If no version is given it will remove all versions of the